sfigg/commercialization-public/manufacture/desktop/uefi-validation-option-rom-validation-guidance.md

 *Figure 2: UEFI Driver Security Consideration, Source: UEFI 2.3.1 Errata C*

+**The following text originated in UEFI 2.3.1 Errata C, but has since been modified with insights from partners:**

 Since the UEFI user profile details a number of security-related privileges, it is important that the User Identity Manager and User Credential Providers and the environment in which they execute are trusted.

 This includes: